Verified July 2026 · Cited to primary sources

 CJC-1295 / Ipamorelin

-The classic GH-boosting stack — one human PK study shows it raises GH/IGF-1, but no trial shows it builds muscle or burns fat.
+The classic GH-boosting stack.
+One human PK study shows it raises GH/IGF-1, but no trial shows it builds muscle or burns fat.

 Grade CCJC-1295